-Performance Criteria (1) Limited or No Proficiency (2) Some Proficiency (3) Proficiency (4) High Proficiency Score La) Identifies an engineering problem.
+Performance Criteria (1) Limited or No Proficiency (2) Some Proficiency (3) Proficiency (4) High Proficiency Score 1a) Identifies an engineering problem.
 Does not identify the problem clearly.
 Defines problem but has missing elements or does not include important information.
 Adequately defines problem, including sufficient basic information.
 Clearly identifies problem or reiterates given problem, including underlying principals and scope.
 Demonstrates depth of understanding.
-1b) Formulate a plan which will lead to a solution, ncluding making appropriate assumptions. coherent plan to solve the Develops a marginal plan with some important elements missing.
+1b) Formulate a plan which will lead to a solution, including making appropriate assumptions.
+Unable to develop a coherent plan to solve the problem.
+Does not identify assumptions or constraints, or makes errors in attempting to do so.
+Develops a marginal plan with some important elements missing.
 Identifies some assumptions and constraints but important elements are missing.
 Develops an adequate plan that leads to a plausible solution.
 Identifies basic assumptions and constraints.
 Develops a coherent and concise plan to solve the problem with alternative strategies and a clear path to solution.
 Plan smoothly flows from problem statement and assumptions.
 Clearly delineates realistic constraints & important assumptions that affect solution.
-Includes assumptions that are workable, usable, and/or valid. performance of a given process or system, and use these to analyze the problem (utilizing appropriate hardware and prerequisite engineering With extensive guidance, applies prerequisite engineering concepts to new problems.
+Includes assumptions that are workable, usable, and/or valid.
+1c) Identify the engineering principles that govern the performance of a given process or system, and use these to analyze the problem (utilizing appropriate hardware and software technology tools).
+Unable to apply prerequisite engineering concepts to new problems.
+Makes significant errors in computation and/or logic.
+Does not use appropriate principals for analysis.
+Unable to select and apply appropriate technology tools or does not demonstrate With extensive guidance, applies prerequisite engineering concepts to new problems.
 Computations may not include all important elements or steps.
 Order may not be logical and analysis incomplete with some elements missing.
 With extensive guidance, selects and properly applies appropriate technology tools.
 Demonstrates some understanding of tools selected.
 Applies prerequisite engineering concepts to new problems, but may need some guidance.
 Correctly performs basic computations in a logical order.
 Performs basic analysis using appropriate principles to solve problems.
 Selects and properly applies appropriate technology tools, but may need guidance.
 Demonstrates basic understanding of tools selected Independently applies prerequisite engineering concepts to new problems.
 Selects correct engineering principles.
 Performs computations in a logical order.
 Correctly applies analytical tools or techniques and analyzes problem in depth.
 Clearly solves the problem.
 Independently selects and properly applies appropriate technology tools.
 Demonstrates thorough understanding of tools selected.
 1d) Apply scientific principles that govern the performance of a given process or system in engineering problem(s).
 Unable to apply prerequisite scientific concepts to new problems.
 Makes significant errors in computation and/or logic.
 With extensive guidance, applies prerequisite scientific concepts to new problems.
 Computations may not include all important elements or steps.
 Order may not be logical.
 Applies prerequisite scientific concepts to new problems, but may need some guidance.
 Correctly performs basic computations in a logical order.
 Independently applies prerequisite scientific concepts to new problems.
 Selects correct scientific principles.
 Performs computations in a logical order.
-Le) Apply math principles to obtain analytical or numerical solution(s) to an engineering problem.
-11.1 With extensive guidance, applies prerequisite math concepts to new problems.
+1e) Apply math principles to obtain analytical or numerical solution(s) to an engineering problem.
+Unable to apply prerequisite math concepts to new problems.
+Make significant errors in computation and or logic.
+With extensive guidance, applies prerequisite math concepts to new problems.
 Computations may not include all important elements or steps.
 Order may not be logical.
 Applies prerequisite math concepts to new problems, but may need some guidance.
 Correctly performs basic computations in a logical order.
 Independently applies perquisite math concepts to new problems.
 Selects correct math principles.
 Performs correct, thorough, clear computations in logical order.